jamespfennell/hoard/next_steps.md

 - Clean up the code added during the merging step
-- Metrics for disk usage
+- Metrics for object storage IO

-When logging is figured out just search for all Printf occurences stop using ioutil
+When logging is figured out just search for all Printf occurences

 Rename a -> astore and d -> dstore
 Change interface to have io.WriterCloser and io.ReaderCloser?
  - Will reduce the memory footprint